LBCrion/sfwbar/doc/sfwbar.rst

 SetMonitor [<bar_name>,]<string>
   move bar to a given monitor.
-Bar_name string specifies a bar to move.
+Bar_name string specifies a bar to move. monitor name can be prefixed by "jump:", i.e. "jump:eDP-1", if this is set and the specified monitor doesn't exist or gets disconnected, the bar will jump to another montior (if avilable).

 SetLayer [<bar_name>,]<string>
   move bar to a specified layer (supported parameters are "top", "bottom",